 Thanks to Des Sheehan (Hon.
 Secretary of the Australian Society of WW1 Aero Historians) for the ‘heads up’ about Lt.
 Malcolm Sheehan’s part in the Red Baron story.
-Des has generously provided the following images: a scanned excerpt of Lt.
-Sheehan’s diary entry for the 21st, and 3 Squadron’s official records for the day.
+Des has generously provided a scanned excerpt of Lt.
+Sheehan’s diary entry for the 21st, and 3 Squadron’s official records for the day: